 Here’s what I mean.

-The ending point of the continuum is much more vague: What Could Be.
+At the other end of the continuum is a much more vague concept: What Could Be.
 These are our wide-eyed dreams of the ideal situation.
 This is the brass ring, the image on the other side of our rose-colored glasses.
-This is the greener grass we’ve seen somewhere else.
+This is the greener grass we imagine somewhere else.
 These are trouble-free relationships.
 These are the things that “are not” but what we wish so bad just were.
 Newer furniture for your office or classroom.
 More people in your church or school.
 A boss who is all things to all people.
 The best experiences for your kids.
 The ideal job.
 What Could Be.

 Here’s what I think: When we stop actively thinking and working toward What Could Be, we insult ourselves and fail our organization.

 God hasn’t called anyone to just maintain.
 God made you to improve something or some place.

 Apply this to parenting: You aren’t called to maintain children but to improve them.
 Apply this to your marriage: God didn’t call spouses to maintain each another but to improve one another.
 Apply this to your ministry: God never calls us to settle, relax, and maintain, He calls us to work, sweat, grow, and improve.
 In other words, aiming for What Could Be and diligently working to get there is what God expects.
 I’ll even go so far to say this: Are you settling for What Is?
 Then you need to return your paycheck!